syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ![.NET MAUI Barcode Generator EAN-8 Symbology](images/one-dimensional-symbology/maui-ean8-symbology.png)

-All the one dimensional symbology supports the `Module` property.
-The property is used to define the size of the smallest line or dot of the barcode.
+All the one-dimensional symbology supports the `Module` property.
+This property is used to define the size of the smallest line or dot of the barcode.
 If this property is not set, the size of the smallest line of the barcode is calculated based on the available size and total number of bars for the provided input value.